Walter H. (Skip) Walker, III

 Skip’s sixth novel, Crime of Privilege, was published by Ballantine in 2013.
 It was named by Guardian U.S. as the best mystery of the summer and it earned Skip a nomination for the Harper Lee Prize, which goes to the novel that best illuminates the role of lawyers in society and their power to effect change.
 His five previous novels include the award-winning A Dime to Dance By, as well as The Immediate Prospect of Being Hanged, and Rules of the Knife Fight.
 His works have been published not only in this country, but also in Japan, France, Sweden, Great Britain, Australia, New Zealand and Canada.

-In March 2021, Skip was made one of the first recipients of the Gloria Goodacre Medal awarded by the International Academy of Trial Lawyers for his contributions to the arts.
+In March 2021, Skip was honored as one of the first recipients of the International Academy of Trial Lawyers Foundation Glenna Goodacre Creative Arts Award for his contributions to the arts, and he received the award again in 2022.

 Areas of Practice